-Documentation: Documentation must contain the physician or physician extender's signature, date of signature, and the actual time spent providing the service by listing the start-and-stop times of his/her participation.
+Documentation: Documentation must contain the physician's, PA's, or APRN's dated signature with credentials, and the actual time spent providing the service by listing the start-and-stop times of his/her participation.

-503.16.4 CASE CONSULTATION
+503.16.4 Case Consultation

 Procedure Code: 90887

 Service Unit: Event

-Telehealth: Available
+Telehealth: Available with GT Modifier

-Service Limits: 1 unit per 90 days
+Service Limits: One unit per 90 days

+Prior Authorization: Required.
+Refer to Utilization Management Guidelines

-Definition: A Case Consultation Service is an interpretation or explanation of results of psychiatric, and other medical examinations and procedures through the requesting clinician to family or other responsible persons.
+Definition: A Case Consultation service is an interpretation or explanation of results of psychiatric and other medical examinations and procedures through the requesting clinician to family or other responsible persons.

-These are services provided at the request of a professional requiring the opinion, recommendation, suggestion and/or expertise of another professional for a specific purpose regarding services and/or activities of a member relevant to the particular area of expertise of the consulting professional.
+These are services provided at the request of a professional requiring the opinion, recommendation, suggestion, and/or expertise of another professional for a specific purpose regarding services and/or activities of a member relevant to the area of expertise of the consulting professional.
 The consulting professional must be licensed or certified in the needed area of expertise.
 Case Consultation may not be used during service planning.
 The member's case manager cannot be a case consultant.
-Professional staff persons who participated in the current member's service plan within the current 90 day period, or were directed to provide treatment, cannot bill for case consultation.
+Professional staff persons who participated in the current member's service plan within the current 90-day period, or were directed to provide treatment, cannot bill for case consultation.

 Only the consulting professional's time may be billed for this service.
 Any other professional(s) involved in the case consultation may not bill case consultation for their time.
-The consulting professional whose services are being billed must currently be an enrolled Medicaid provider if he/she is not an employee (either directly or under contract) of the agency seeking consultation.
+The consulting professional whose services are being billed must currently be an enrolled WV Medicaid provider if he/she is not an employee (either directly or under contract) of the agency seeking consultation.

-Documentation: The consulting professional must document a summary of the consultation that includes: purpose, activities/services discussed, recommendations with desired outcomes, the relationship of the consultation to a specific objective(s) in the service plan, date of service, location, signature and credentials of the consulting professional, and the actual time spent providing the service by listing the start-and-stop times of the consultation.
+Documentation: The consulting professional must document a summary of the consultation that includes: purpose, activities/services discussed, recommendations with desired outcomes, the relationship of the consultation to a specific objective(s) in the service plan, date and location of service, signature and credentials of the consulting professional, and the actual time spent providing the service by listing the start-and-stop times of the consultation.

-503.17 SUPPORTIVE SERVICES
+503.17 THERAPY AND SUPPORTIVE SERVICES

-503.17.1 BEHAVIORAL HEALTH COUNSELING, PROFESSIONAL, INDIVIDUAL
+503.17.1 Behavioral Health Counseling, Professional, Individual